 Get More Quality Links

-According to a study conducted by Dan Zarrella of Hubspot, there is a definite, positive correlation between the number of social media shares your content has and the amount of backlinks.
+According to a study conducted by Dan Zarrella of HubSpot, there is a definite, positive correlation between the number of social media shares your content has and the number of backlinks.

 Build a Strong Audience or Following